Seneca-ICTOER/OSL645/docs/Labs/lab4.md

 ```

 - This is referred to as a **she-bang line**.
 It forces this script to be run in the **Bash Shell**.
-- When your Bash Shell script finishes execution, you are returned to your current shell that you are using (which in our case in Matrix, is still the Bash shell).
+- When your Bash Shell script finishes execution, you are returned to your current shell that you are using (which in our case is still the Bash shell).

 8. **Save** your editing changes and **exit** your text editor.
 9. While in the Bourne shell, issue the following Linux command: